-Mezcal is a distilled spirit made from agave.
+Mezcal is a distilled spirit made from the agave plant.
 It’s the same as tequila but can be made from any agave plant (tequila needs to be made from a specific type of agave called Agave tequilana or “blue agave”).

-Mescaline is the active ingredient in psychoactive cacti that have no relationship to the agave plant.
+Mescaline is the active ingredient in psychoactive cacti (Lophophora williamsii) that have no relationship to the agave plant.

 4. Why is Mescaline So Underrated as a Psychedelic?